K-Ashok-2004/K-Ashok-2004/README.md

-# 👋 Hi there, I'm Ashok Rocky
+# 👋 Hi there, I'm Ashok Kumar

 🎓 I'm a Computer Science student passionate about learning new technologies and building simple but useful projects.